adoptium/mirror-scripts/README.md

 # Skara repos and processes

-The migration to Github from Mercurial are available at https://openjdk.org/jeps/369
+Historical information about the migration to OpenJDK GitHub from Mercurial is available at https://openjdk.org/jeps/369

 The **mercurialToGit.sh** script mirrors and merges the corresponding Mercurial repository into the matching Adoptium mirror:
 ```